jonlpersson/ed-latimore/site/_posts/2022-01-06-why-i-quit-boxing-with-only-one-loss.md

 #### How much do boxers make?

-First, understand that the fighters aren't making money unless a fight is televised on a major network.
+First, understand that the fighters aren’t making money unless a fight is televised on a major network.
 The fight promoter has to pay for the venue, insurance, security, medical, and sanctioning fees.
 This is all ***before*** the fighters get paid.

-Whatever the fighter gets paid, he will ***immediately*** lose approximately 15-25% to manager and trainer fees.
+Whatever the fighter gets paid, he will&nbsp;***immediately*** lose approximately 15-25% to manager and trainer fees.
 This is all before he has to pay taxes.
 It is simply not possible for a fighter to make a living from his fighting earnings alone if he’s not signed to a promotional company.
 Promotional companies get the fighter on television.
 What follows is a very simplistic breakdown of how this game works.

 Let’s say that a network (Fox, ESPN, DAZN, etc.) shows 12 fights yearly.
 Promoters (PBC, Top Rank, Golden Boy, etc.) know that the networks have more money to put behind a fight; this is how their fighter gets publicity, so promoters compete for those dates to get their fighters on T.V. for more money and more exposure.